samhuk/ts-npm-ui-package-template/contributing/development.md

 ## Building

-To build all of the Typescript code, run `npm run build-ts`.

-To build the Typescript code that is published to npm, run `npm run build-ts-dist`.
+To build the UI component Typescript and SCSS, run `npm run build-dist`.
+The build output is at `/dist`.

 ## Testing